HenziKou/CIS-471/Projects/multiagent/README.md

-# Part 1: Search
+# Part 2: Multi-Agent Search

-Using various search algorithms such as BFS, DFS, UCS, Greedy Search, and A* Search.
+Implement multiagent minimax and expectimax algorithms, as well as designing evaluation functions.